cse112-sp22-group5/cse112-sp22-group5/tests/unit/task-list.md

 /**
  * Test name: TestDoneButton
  * What scenario is being tested?: Click on done button
- * What is the expected output?: The label corresponding to that done button should be crossed off.
+ * What is the expected output?: The check icon should change from white to black */
- */

  /**
- * Test name:
+ * Test name: Check task list in localStorage
- * What scenario is being tested?:
+ * What scenario is being tested?: add new task
- * What is the expected output?:
+ * What is the expected output?: check 'taskList' in local storage */
- */

  /**
  * Test name:
  * What scenario is being tested?:
  * What is the expected output?:
  */